Global Reporting Initiative Reports

 Provide a statement from the most senior decision-maker of the organization about the relevance of sustainability to the organization and the organization's strategy for addressing sustainability

-We once again renewed our support of the United Nations Global Compact and committed to uphold the Compact’s 10 principles in the areas of environmental sustainability, fair labor practices, human rights and anti-corruption.
+IPG once again renewed our support of the United Nations Global Compact and committed to uphold the Compact’s 10 principles in the areas of environmental sustainability, fair labor practices, human rights and anti-corruption.

-The single most important factor in our company’s success is talent – our human capital.
-And our talent is drawn from people of varying ages, backgrounds, cultures, faiths, genders, physical abilities, races, gender identity, and sexual orientations – to name but a few of the qualities that make each of us unique.
-As part of our human capital management, IPG has committed substantial resources and expertise to increasing diversity in our ranks and to forging a sustainable culture of inclusion at our company.
-This past year, IPG’s diversity and inclusion group executed programs that reached thousands of people around the network.
-At IPG, we encourage, protect and celebrate our diversity, understanding its importance to our success as an employer, and in the marketplace.
-We also work to ensure that we provide world-class benefits, training and career development for our talent.
+The single most important factor in our company’s success continues to be talent – our human capital.
+Our talent is drawn from people of varying ages, backgrounds, cultures, faiths, genders, physical abilities, races, gender identity, and sexual orientations – to name but a few of the qualities that make each of us unique.
+As part of our human capital management, IPG has committed substantial resources and expertise to increasing diversity in our ranks and to forging a sustainable culture of inclusion at our company, as well as ensuring the physical and mental health and well-being of our people.